phpfui/forked-php-orm-benchmark/README.md

 Comments/things to mention about the results.
 Please understand I'm not proficient in most of the libraries in this test so I might have missed something.

 #### Atlas ORM
-- As implemented test is not a full-blown Data Mapper in the sense that it does not generate domain entities but internal objects called `Record` and `RecordSet`.
+- As implemented in this test, Atlas is not a full-blown Data Mapper in the sense that it does not generate domain entities but internal objects called `Record` and `RecordSet`.
   To make it generate domain entities one needs to use `Atlas\Transit`.
 However the `Record` objects provided by Atlas can be easily augmented to improve their functionality enough for most applications
 - **Bug 1**: doesn't save the second tag associated with a product
 - **Bug 2**: the `persist()` method doesn't work as advertised for new Records so I had to use INSERTs
 - This ORM stores the rows retrieved in an Storage object and fetching by ID doesn't necessarily executes the SQL so I had to alter the source code to by-pass the storage (`Mapper` line 63)
+- The memory consumption increases with the number of runs (500 runs consume twice as much memory as 100 runs)

 #### Cycle ORM
-- has some columns with missing data because I couldn't make those operations work as the rest of the libraries.
-- **Important note!** For this particular library I have observed an exponential increase in time execution with the number of runs.
-Doing 500 inserts takes about 10 times more than inserting 100.
+- stable memory consumption (no difference between 100 runs and 500 runs)

 #### Doctrine ORM
 - the numbers are skewed on the "find" test because I had to set all relations as eager-loaded so that the "relations" test work as the rest.
 I would expect lower numbers for find
 - since Doctrine uses an Entity Manager I had to do a lot of `$em->clear()` to make it for a level playing field
+- I have a hunch that the eager loading uses some caching and the numbers are skewed in Doctrine's favour.
+- The memory consumption increases with the number of runs (500 runs consume 50% more memory than 100 runs)

 #### Eloquent
-- seems to be the most stable one in terms of memory consumption (increasing the number of runs doesn't increase the memory consumed).
-I think this is to be expected.
-Since it's an Active Record implementation and all objects know about everything, the library doesn't have to compile intermediary objects for various operations (eg: retrieving related entities).
+- stable memory consumption (no difference between 100 runs and 500 runs)

 #### Sirius ORM
+- stable memory consumption (no difference between 100 runs and 500 runs)
 - as stated above, I'm the author.
 However the library doesn't have cache-ing mechanism or any other performance enhancement options (eg: generating Proxy classes).
 It also doesn't have an event manager or an entity manager.
 I would say that in terms of capabilities is closest to Eloquent (the version without events).